israpps/KELFBinder/documentation/creating_KELFs.md

 sort: 3
 ---

+# Create KELF File
-# How to convert a PS2 program as memory card KELF
+How to convert a PS2 program as memory card KELF

 requirements:
 - a PC